Skip to main content

 Ledger vault

-Connect the ledger device to the system in which signatory is running.
-Install tezos-wallet and tezos-baker apps from ledger live.
+Connect the Ledger device to the system where Signatory is running.
+Install the Tezos Wallet and Tezos Baking apps from Ledger Live.

-Note: Developer mode might be needed to install baker app.
-Ledger Developer mode
+Note: Developer mode might be required to install the Baking app.
+See Ledger Developer mode.

 Configuration